liupeirong/ManufacturingSamples/docs/how_to_calc_OEE.md

 ### Shifts

 Shifts could also vary by manufactures, plants, lines, and could have more complex schedules.
-Here we assume each shift is 8 hours, and there are 3 shifts every day, including weekends and holidays.
-Unique key of the table is `Shift_Name`.
+In this sample we assume each shift is 8 hours, and there are 3 shifts every day, including weekends and holidays.
+Unique key of this file is `Shift_Name`.

 | Shift_Name | Start_Hour | End_Hour |
 | :--------- | :--------- | :------- |